University of Arkansas Joins MAST

 Researchers Partner with NSF, Garver to Advance Development of Membranes for Water Treatment

-Engineering researchers at the University of Arkansas will join the National Science Foundation's Membrane, Science, Engineering and Technology Center, which focuses on developing materials for energy production, water treatment, pharmaceutical purification and chemical processing.
-The center, known...
+Having long supported the University of Arkansas College Of Engineering, Garver has now joined an industry partnership to provide the program with a total of $600,000 over three years.
+The program has joined the National Science Foundation's Membrane, Science, Engineering and Technology (MAST) Center, to focus on developing materials for energy production, water treatment, pharmaceutical purification and chemical processing.

 "Garver is making an investment in research and development," said Garver Director of Water Services Steve Jones.
 "Our commitment to the MAST Center is a major step in that strategic direction."

 Garver engineers studied at the College of Engineering under chemical engineering professor Dr. Ranil Wickramasinghe to develop and optimize analytical methods for detecting emerging compounds of concern.

 "Our research focus is imperative, not only to the goals of the center, but to a broader community, especially as water becomes a more precious resource," Wickramasinghe said.